-The course offers the opportunity to deepen and consolidate the linguistic and grammatical knowledge and skills acquired in the previous years and to develop basic specialist knowledge and skills in the following scientific-didactic areas: stylistic-linguistic analysis of literary texts, contrastive and translation. grammar literary demonstrate he/she Specifically, the student must that knows - theoretically describe, both in Italian and in German, and recognise on a textual basis the main morphological, syntactic and textual phenomena of the German language, with particular reference to literary language, also from a contrastive point of view with Italian
+The course offers the opportunity to deepen and consolidate the linguistic and grammatical knowledge and skills acquired in the previous years and to develop basic specialist knowledge and skills in the following scientific-didactic areas: stylistic-linguistic analysis of literary texts, contrastive grammar translation. and literary he/she Specifically, the student demonstrate that knows must - theoretically describe, both in Italian and in German, and recognise on a textual basis the main morphological, syntactic and textual phenomena of the German language, with particular reference to literary language, also from a contrastive point of view with Italian

-- describe the peculiarities of literary texts in German in comparison with Italian translations the main peculiarities of different Italian translations recognise and compare reflections from translation perspective propose а - prepare cohesive and coherent papers on the proposed issues SDGs: all 17 goals.
+- describe the peculiarities of literary texts in German in comparison with Italian translations - recognise and compare the main peculiarities of different Italian translations - propose reflections from a translation perspective - prepare cohesive and coherent papers on the proposed issues

+SDGs: all 17 goals.